Scottish food and drink export sales 'on target'

 James Withers, chief executive of Scotland Food and Drink, said that in recent years Scotland had exported more food to Belgium than to the whole of Asia.

-He continued: "The scale of the international opportunities is huge and it's encouraging that despite continuing economic uncertainty, so many Scottish food and drink businesses are clearly moving forward with their exporting plans across such a diverse range of markets."'Mood of optimism'
+He continued: "The scale of the international opportunities is huge and it's encouraging that despite continuing economic uncertainty, so many Scottish food and drink businesses are clearly moving forward with their exporting plans across such a diverse range of markets."

 Rural Affairs Secretary Richard Lochhead said the report showed why there was a "mood of optimism and opportunity" among Scottish food and drink producers.